 3. Select a module.

-1. Select the line item to configure conditional formatting for.
+1. Select the line item to configure conditional formatting.

-1. On the grid, select the context selector value, row heading, or column heading that contains the line item to apply conditional formatting to.
+3. On the grid, select the context selector value, row heading, or column heading containing the line item to apply conditional formatting to.

 Alternatively, select the line item from the Line item dropdown in the Conditional formatting panel.